 High in the Cascade Range of Oregon, 2011, on an ICE Qnt

 I discovered what works on the long haul and what doesn’t, and also how incredibly enjoyable riding a trike on an overland journey can be.
 Even so, I still have much to learn.
 The journey is the joy.
 You may read the chronicles of my trike trek to Death Valley National Park from the Pacific Northwest at Silent Passage, as well as elsewhere on this website.
 Information here continues to expand with time.

 I initially created Trike Asylum January of 2010, as a means to consolidate into one online locale a convenient recumbent tadpole trike information source, a place that would make hours of internet searching obsolete for those on a quest to learn more about this breed of tricycle.
-When I first began searching out knowledge about trikes in 2008 after selling my car, it was a hit or miss affair, and required many days of dedicated online queries to locate and learn about aspects that advanced my quest.
+When I first began searching out knowledge about trikes in 2008 after selling my car, it was a hit or miss affair, and required many days and weeks of dedicated online queries to locate and learn about aspects that advanced my quest.
 Thus, my lifelong desire to assist others led to the establishment of Trike Asylum.

 See ya’ …

 Your friend, steve greene, aka: trike hobo or the cosmic nomad